akash0034/reactJs/README.md

     - Should fetch a list of posts & its comments from
         - Posts API - https://jsonplaceholder.typicode.com/posts
         - Comments API - https://jsonplaceholder.typicode.com/comments
+        - The list of posts can be displayed either as a table or as a list of cards, with a count of its comments
     - List of posts should be paginated to show 10 records with an ability to move to next/previous page
 - Sign In
     - should NOT have a top navigation bar